Differentially Private Release of Event Logs for Process Mining: Approach

+We consider a scenario where a data owner shares an event log with an analyst.
 We assume that the activity labels and the smallest and largest timestamp in the event log are public information.
 We assume that each trace in the log pertains to an individual whose privacy we wish to safeguard.
 We view the analyst as a potential attacker who may seek to infer information about an individual based on the released log.
 We seek to protect the release under a worst-case scenario where the analyst has background knowledge about all individuals in the log except for the individual of their interest.
 Specifically, we seek to protect the release of log L to prevent the attacker from fulfilling one or both of the two attack goals: \begin{itemize} \item $h_1$: Has the case of an individual gone through a given prefix or suffix?
 The output is a bit with a value $\in \{0,1\}$. \item $h_2$: What is the cycle time of a particular activity that has been executed for the individual?
 The output is a real value that the attacker may wish to estimate with a certain precision. \end{itemize}

 Note that we do not seek to prevent the attacker from guessing the activity labels, i.e.,\ we do not view the activity labels as private information.
 Also, we assume that cases are independent, meaning that the sequence of activities that a case follows does not depend on the activity sequences of other cases.
 This assumption usually holds in a business process, e.g.,\ the patient's pathway in a treatment process does not depend on that of other patients.
+If an individual participates in more than one case (i.e., cases are not independent), the $\epsilon$ parameter should be divided by the maximum number of cases related to an individual to estimate the decreased privacy guarantees.
+Also, this paper proposes a one-shot event log release mechanism where the log owner anonymizes the log once and releases the anonymized log as the single access to their business process execution.
+In case of repeating the anonymization more than once, the $\epsilon$ parameter shall be divided by the number of repeated anonymizations.

 To prevent an attacker from achieving goals $h_1$ and $h_2$, we introduce a notion of a differentially private event log.

 \begin{defn}[Differentially-Private Event Log] Let $L$ be an event log as defined in Def.~\ref{def:event_log}.
 We say that a log $L' = M(L)$ is $\epsilon$-differentially private if: (1) it ensures $\epsilon$-differential privacy guarantee from the control-flow perspective; (2) it is $\epsilon$-differentially private w.r.t. timestamp. \end{defn}